 I'm also not a sports scientist, though I have great respect for the profession.
 Physiology is an enormously complex field, and conducting good research in sports science is a frustrating affair.
 So any significant findings ought to be cause for celebration.

 Before I forget, the disclaimer.
 While I take responsibility for giving you the safest, most effective information possible, I do not be take responsibility for any injuries sustained by your use of that information.
 If you have any doubts about anything in a post, run it by an expert - like a doctor or sport scientist.
+It is my job to give good reading, it is your job to know your limits.
+And it's everyone's job to judge for themselves.

-use your head when you use your body.
+In other words, use your head when you use your body.
 I'm not a guru, don't treat me like one.

 So sit back and relax - for now.
 I hope you enjoy the posts here, and I hope they help your own training.